Auxiliary iterative schemes for the discrete operators on de Rham complex: Introduction

-using the first order edge finite element in a cubic domain $ [0,1]^3 $.
-We use a $ 100\times 100 \times 100 $ uniformly cubic mesh.
+using the first order edge finite element in a cubic domain $ [0,1]^3 $, and use a $ 100\times 100 \times 100 $ uniformly cubic mesh.
 Then the total degree of freedoms of the discrete problem of \eqref{Maxwell} is the number of the edges in this mesh, which is roughly $ 3\times 100^3 = 3,000,000 $.
-The gradient of the nodal element space is contained in the kernel of the Maxwell operator $ \nabla\times \nabla \times $, which means that the dimensional of the kernel of the discrete Maxwell operator is the number of the nodes in this mesh, about $ 100^3 = 1,000,000 $.
+The gradient of the nodal element space is contained in the kernel of the Maxwell operator $ \nabla\times \nabla \times $, the dimension of which is about $ 100^3 = 1,000,000 $.
 The frequencies of the modes in the $ 1,000,000 $-dimensional kernel are all $ c $ in the discrete system of \eqref{Maxwell}.
 A nature coarse mesh is $ 50\times 50 \times 50 $.
 The degree of freedoms of this 'coarse' problem is about $ 3\times 50^3 = 375,000 $.
-This is even small than the dimension of the kernel (the low-frequency modes) of the 'fine' problem.
+This is even small than the dimension of the kernel (the low-frequency modes) in the 'fine' problem.
 We could not expect that this 'coarse' problem can correct the errors of the low-frequency modes with much larger dimension.
-The other feature of the multigrid method is smoothing on the 'fine' grid.
-In fact, many smoothers that are efficient for the Laplace-like problems do not work for the discrete Maxwell problem.
+The other feature of the multigrid method is smoothing on the current grid.
+In fact, many smoothers that are efficient for the Laplace-like problems do not work for the discrete Maxwell problems.